How important is your dog’s health to you? I know it’s important, otherwise you wouldn’t be here!

 This superfood is very rich in antioxidants and very low in calories.
 Antioxidants make cells regenerate faster by protecting them from harmful free radicals.

-They also contain plenty of vitamins such as vitamin C, A and
+They also contain plenty of vitamins such as vitamin C, A and K. These vitamins strengthen a dog’s heart health and support his bone strength.

 But these aren’t the only ways cranberries can enrich your dog’s nutrition.
 This superfood is also very known as an effective cure for UTIs.
 So if your dog starts to pee a lot thanks to a urinary infection, you know what to do.